roverbird/corpus_utils/examples/rgveda/readme.txt

 These are text mining results for Rgveda Padapatha from [OliverHellwig/sanskrit](https://github.com/OliverHellwig/sanskrit) @OliverHellwig/sanskrit

-Notice that names of deities are in word cluster 5.
+Notice that names of deities are in word cluster 8.

-Visualisation of data is available at [my site](https://sotoff.shop/rgveda/).
+Interactive visualisation of data is available at [my site](https://sotoff.shop/rgveda/).